docarray/docarray/docs/user_guide/representing/array.md

 !!! note
-    The syntax `DocList[BannerDoc]` should surprise you in this context, it is actually at the heart of DocArray but let's come back to it later LINK TO LATER and continue with the example.
+    The syntax `DocList[BannerDoc]` might surprise you in this context, it is actually at the heart of DocArray but let's come back to it later LINK TO LATER and continue with the example.

-As we said earlier `DocList` or more generaly `AnyDocArray` extend the `BaseDoc` API at the Array level.
+As we said earlier, `DocList` or more generally `AnyDocArray`, extends the `BaseDoc` API at the Array level.

-What it means concretely is that the same way you can access with Pydantic at the attribute of your data at the document level, you can do access it  at the Array level.
+What this means concretely is that the same way you can access your data at the document level, you can do access it  at the Array level.

-Let's see how it looks:
+Let's see what that looks like:

-at the document level:
+At the document level:
 ```python
 print(banner.url)
 ```